adrian-borovnik/MultiplicationGame/README.md

 # MultiplicationGame
-Web based game for learing the mulitplicaiton table
+Web-based game for learning the multiplication table.

+The equation contains factors in range form 1 to 10